Neutral / cushion / high arch

 To get the best fit, it’s advisable for runners to check the size chart and recommendation of the site when purchasing online.

-The outsole of the Adidas Pure Boost DPR LTD has a Stretchweb design.
+The outsole of the Adidas Pure Boost DPR LTD has a Stretchweb design which is also found in the shoe's popular counterpart, the Adidas Pure Boost.
 Instead of covering the entire bottom part of the shoe with the carbon rubber material, it was formed into a web-like structure to make way for the easy flexing and stretching of the foot while running.